sanjaynagi/AnoFold/README.md

-# VectorFold
+# invina

-VectorFold is a toolkit for analyzing protein structures and performing molecular docking for proteins in VectorBase using AlphaFold models.
+invina is a toolkit for analyzing protein structures and performing inverse molecular docking for proteins in VectorBase using AlphaFold models.

 ## Features